Pharmacy Technician

 The program cost is $1,300, including textbooks and supplies.
 Federal and state aid are not available to offset costs.
 A payment plan is available.
 Additionally, WIOA funding is available for those who qualify.

-Interested applicants should fill out the Pharmacy Technician interest form.
+Interested applicants should fill out the form below.
 For additional questions, email program coordinator Melissa Gallagher at mgallagher1@kish.edu to schedule a time and day to discuss the program.

 The Pharmacy Technician program is designed to prepare students to apply for licensure or certification in Illinois.
 Program completion may not meet educational requirements for licensure or certification in a state other than Illinois.